-The Jackson USA Select-series convinces with sheer quality instead of a mile-long list of features.
+The Jackson USA Select-series convinces with sheer quality instead of a mile-long list of features.04/17 I edited the price-score to reflect the range of guitars we reviewed since then.

 This is the final part of my “Jackson review-hattrick”.
 After writing about the mid-priced Chris Broderick Soloist Pro 7 and the cheap but pretty awesome JS32-7Q I’m now venturing into more expensive realms with the Jackson USA Select B7.